-As of March 31, 2008, we had investments in 56 real properties for a net value, including intangible assets, of approximately \$384.4 million and one mortgage loan receivable for \$10.0 million.
-During the remainder of 2008 and beyond, we expect to complete additional acquisitions of real estate and to originate additional mortgage notes.
-We intend to fund our contractual obligations and acquire additional properties in 2008 by borrowing all or a portion of the purchase price and collateralizing the mortgages with some or all of our real property, by borrowing against our existing line of credit, or by issuing additional equity securities.
+As of June 30, 2008, we had investments in 57 real properties for a net value, including intangible assets, of approximately \$386.7 million and one mortgage loan receivable for \$10.0 million.
+During the remainder of 2008 and beyond, we expect to complete additional acquisitions of real estate and to originate additional mortgage notes, although there is no guarantee we will be able to do so on favorable terms, if at all.
+We intend to fund our contractual obligations and acquire additional properties in 2008 by borrowing all or a portion of the purchase price and collateralizing the mortgages with some or all of our real property, by borrowing against our existing line of credit with an available borrowing capacity of \$46.7 million, or by issuing additional equity securities under an effective registration statement on Form S-3 (File No. 333-147856) we have on file with the Securities and Exchange Commission (the "Registration Statement").
+The Registration Statement permits us to issue, through one or more transactions, up to an aggregate of \$300.0 million in securities, consisting of common or preferred stock.
 We may also use these funds for general corporate needs.
 If we are unable to make any required debt payments on any borrowings, our lenders could foreclose on the properties collateralizing their loans, which could cause us to lose part or all of our investments in such properties.
 In addition, we need sufficient capital to fund our dividends, and we may require credits to our management fees, issued from our Adviser, in order to meet these obligations.